cmaureir/progra-alma/lectures/week4/lecture15.rst

 In Python, the **objects** are abstraction for data.
-All the data inside a Python program is represented by objects, or in some cases, by relations betweens two or more objects.
+All the data inside a Python program is represented by objects, or in some cases, by relations between two or more objects.
 We are saying that all the basic elements like `integers`, `functions`, `strings`, `dictionaries`, and so on, they are all objects, notoriously they have certain things in common.